The Kensington Runestone

 INSPIRATION PEAK LAND SURVEY

-GEOGLYPHS AT THE END OF THE 1362 MILE LONG RADIAL ENDPOINTS
+GEOGLYPHS AT THE END OF 1310 MILE LONG RADIAL ENDPOINTS FROM INSPIRATION PEAK pre-3400BCE.

 This geoglyph requires some explanation.
-When this Southern 1362 mile long radial was added, after the revised North American territory was defined, it extended to within 30 miles of the Rio Grand River.
-As a result, up until the Mexican-American war, there had always been a dispute as to where the Southern boundary of the United States ended.
-After Spain had taken over Mesoamerica they claimed that the point where the southern 1362 mile long radial ended, the Nueces River, was the southern boundary of the United States.
+When this Southern 1310 mile long radial was added, after the revised North American territory was defined, it extended to within 30 miles of the Rio Grand River.
+Up until the Mexican-American war, there had always been a dispute as to where the Southern boundary of the United States ended.
+After Spain had taken over Mexico they claimed that the point where the southern 1310 mile long radial ended, the Nueces River, was the southern boundary of the United States.
 The US claimed that the Rio Grande River was the boundary between the US and Mexico.
 This dispute was not settled until the Mexican-American War.

 THE ALL SEEING EYE